Undergraduate RISE Program

 The current application period is closed.

-The RISE, MARC, and BUILD programs at CSULB use a joint application form.
+The RISE and BUILD programs at CSULB use a joint application form.
 RISE applicants should have a letter of support from a mentor who has agreed to accept the student into their research program.
 Applicants are interviewed shortly after the applications are received and applicants will be contacted to make appointments.
 Award decisions will be made by early May and students will begin work in laboratories in June.

 Please include your student ID number in all email correspondence.